innovate-invent/GalaxyDocker/README.md

 When deciding on a workflow manager, there is a number of secondary qualities you should consider: ease of use, community support, extensibility, and extensive support for available tools.
 While BioBIKE may meet some specific use cases, it is not well suited for general tasks compared to the other options.
 Anduril has a steep learning curve and dependency on third party tools to get started.
 GenePattern and Galaxy are the two main contenders for general use.
 The defining quality that sets Galaxy apart from GenePattern is its graphical visualisation of the workflow.
 This makes it very easy and intuitive to get started with Galaxy with minimal training.

+# Galaxy Workflow

+This is the first thing you will see when accessing a Galaxy instance.
+From just this image you can see that it has features supporting multiple users.
+You can share data and workflows to collaborate with colleagues while keeping everything in one place.
+Galaxy has a large repository of tools already integrated and many more are available to be easily downloaded and installed from its online “Tool Shed”.
+On the right you can see it keeps record of everything you do so that you can manually experiment on your data rather than having to predefine a workflow.
+Once you have determined the steps, you can formalise the process into a workflow.
+Galaxy makes this easy with an intuitive drag and drop interface.
 <a href="images/welcometogalaxy.png"><img src="images/welcometogalaxy.png" class="screenshot" /></a>

+This is a trivial example of a workflow that uses the T-Coffee multiple sequence aligner to align some input data.
+The input placeholder was added along with the T-Coffee tool by selecting them from the toolbar on the left.
+The output of the input placeholder was then simply dragged to the input of T-Coffee to create the mapping.
+These workflows can be as complex or as simple as needed with a varying number of tools.
 <a href="images/HIV_workflow.png"><img src="images/HIV_workflow.png" class="screenshot" /></a>
+The best way to learn is by doing, so let's get you started with your own Galaxy instance.

+# Amazon Web Services

 <a href="images/AWS/AWS1.jpg"><img src="images/AWS/AWS1.jpg" class="screenshot" /></a>
 <a href="images/AWS/AWS2.jpg"><img src="images/AWS/AWS2.jpg" class="screenshot" /></a>